3 weeks 5 days ago

 Consumer product safety

-As of April 7, 2025, the company has received no reports of incidents or injuries in Canada.
+As of August 7, 2025, the company has received no reports of incidents or injuries in Canada or in the United States.

 Consumer product safety